sanjeet7271/Rest-Assured_Learning/README.md

       DELETE: Used for requesting the removal of a resource.
       PATCH: Used for applying partial modifications to a resource.
       OPTIONS: Used for describing the communication options for the target resource.
-      HEAD: Similar to GET but retrieves only the headers, not the actual data.
+      HEAD: Similar to GET, retrieving only the headers, not the actual data.

 ## Explain Rest-assured Code
                         RestAssured.baseURI = resource.getBaseURI();